muratk3n/thirdwave/en/tweets/2019/week37.md

 [Popper](https://www.vordenker.de/ggphilosophy/popper_what-is-dialectic.pdf).
 Popper
 is famous for defining the modern philosophy of science.

-Sure Marx used dialectic but let's not forget Marx was "mentally challenged".
+Sure Marx used dialectic but let's not forget Marx "had issues" in the realm of hard-sciences.
 You don't "synthesize" for the new thing, you smash one theory (falsify), and build another (falsiable) theory in its place.
 You might pick up some pieces of the broken model here and there, but you don't usually combine "the finished theory 1" with "finished theory 2" and come up with "better finished theory number 3".